obniz/obniz/doc/display.md

 ![](./images/obniz_display_pos.jpg)

 ## font(fontFamilyName, fontSize);
-(not works with node.js. please use display.draw())
+(It does not work with node.js.
+Please use display.draw())

-changing font.
+This changes the font.
-Options for fontFamily and fontSize depends on your browser.
+The options for fontFamily and fontSize depend on your browser.

-Default font is Arial 16px.
+The default font is Arial 16px.
-If you set parameter null, using default font.
+If you set the parameter to null, you will be using the default font.
 ```javascript
 // Javascript Example
 obniz.display.font('Avenir',30)